MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/portal-branding-customization.md

 ### Is there an inbuilt feature to take feedback from learners or conduct surveys?

-Currently, Microsoft Community Training doesn't have an inbuilt feature to create feedback forms or surveys.
-To collect feedback from the learners or conduct surveys, you can create an online form using tools such as Microsoft Forms, Survey Monkey, Google Forms, etc., and share the form URL via the training portal.
+Currently, Community Training doesn't have an inbuilt feature to create feedback forms or surveys.
+To collect feedback from learners or conduct surveys, you can create an online form using tools such as Microsoft Forms, Survey Monkey, Google Forms, etc., and share the form URL via the training portal.

-The online form can be added directly to the course or shared with the learners via the announcement feature.
+The online form can be added directly to the course or shared with learners via the announcement feature.